reflex-dev/reflex-web/blog/2024-09-25-using-ag-grid-in-reflex.md

 )
 ```

-The `on_selection_changed` event trigger is called when the user selects a row in the grid.
+The `on_selection_changed` event trigger, shown in the code above, is called when the user selects a row in the grid.
 This calls the function `handle_selection` method in the State class, which sets the `selected_rows` state var to the new selected row and calls the function `update_line_graph`.

 The `update_line_graph` function gets the relevant ticker and uses it to set the `company` state var.
 The Date, Mid, and DateDifference data for that company for the past 6 months is then set to the state var `dff_ticker_hist`.